ValueRollerCoaster/ValueRollerCoaster/README.md

 - **Sonar (Perplexity)**: Quality validation to prevent hallucinations

 **9 quality checkpoints** throughout the process ensure accuracy and reliability—not generic outputs, but evidence-based insights.

+> 💭 **Want to understand the story behind Value Rollercoaster?** Read about [the personal perspective, motivations, and philosophy](docs/PHILOSOPHY.md) that inspired this project—from making values actionable tools to demonstrating practical AI usage.

 ---